AI Apprenticeships in Oxford

 Why Oxford Employers Are Investing in AI Skills

-Oxford is a global centre of excellence in life sciences, research, and innovation.
-Oxford Biomedica, Immunocore, and hundreds of biotech and life sciences companies are pioneering cell therapies, immunotherapy, and precision medicine.
-Oxford University drives cutting-edge research across engineering, computer science, and medicine.
-BMW MINI Plant manufactures advanced vehicles.
-Sophos, headquartered in Oxford, is a world-leading cybersecurity company.
-The broader Oxford-Cambridge Arc is recognised as one of Europe's most dynamic innovation corridors, attracting investment and talent across life sciences, AI, advanced manufacturing, and clean technology.
+Oxford functions as a global hub for life sciences, research, and innovation.
+Major organisations including Oxford Biomedica, Immunocore, and numerous biotech enterprises are advancing cell therapies, immunotherapy, and precision medicine.
+Oxford University performs cutting-edge research spanning engineering, computer science, and medicine.
+BMW MINI Plant manufactures sophisticated vehicles.
+Sophos leads in cybersecurity globally.

 AI apprenticeships let Oxford employers develop that talent using funding they're already paying.
-Levy-paying employers (annual pay bill over £3 million) can use their existing levy pot.
-Smaller employers access 95% government co-funding, paying just 5% of training costs.
+Levy-paying employers use their existing levy pot.
+Smaller employers access 95% government co-funding.

 AI Apprenticeships for Every Oxford Sector